Understanding the Difference Between Individuals, Clients & Contacts

 Contact profiles cannot be added to Connectworks via the contacts list, but rather appear there automatically when you add an associated party to a subscribed entity (eg. adding a trustee to a trust that your firm manages).

 Contacts are available as CDD candidates in the AML workflow of their associated entity.
 If a person is part of a company or trust managed by your firm you should load the entity and then add them as an associated party, rather than set them up as an individual.

 Importing a company from the Companies Office creates a contact profile for all the recorded directors and shareholders of the company.
 However, this often creates duplicate profiles which require merging.
-Keeping your contacts list merged reduces ongoing administration, prevents errors and double handling information.
+Keeping your contacts list merged reduces ongoing administration, and prevents errors and double handling of information.
 Connectworks recommends scheduling a monthly merge check to ensure your contacts list is well maintained.

 An individual is a person who is a client of your firm in an individual capacity (eg. A sole trader).
 Individual subscriptions are $5 per person, per annum.

 People set up as individuals can be invited into Connectworks.
 They have access to a personal workspace where they can store their own documents, and your firm can store their documents and distribute documents to the individual for signing.

 Individuals can have the AML workflow completed against them as a person, rather than as an associated party of another entity.

 - The identity-verified status is swapped out for AML Status.
 Because the client requires AML to be completed in their personal profile.